 To tell you the truth, search engines like Google don't have a title character limit.
 In fact, you can write a really long paragraph for a title!

-What other blog post writing tools do you use?
+What other blog post writing tools do you use on your blog for business?
 Connect with us on Facebook and share your tips with us there!